Now could be a perfect time to consider a move to Portugal from USA.

 In contrast, the USA ranks in position 126.

 Here at Digital Émigré, our number one goal is helping people to get EU citizenship.
-We’re firm believers in the many benefits of dual citizenship, which go beyond those of mere permanent residency.
+We’re firm believers in the many benefits of dual citizenship, which go beyond those of permanent residency.

 So how does Portugal measure up when it comes to getting citizenship?
 The answer: extremely well.